Fashion Dreamer

-Fashion Dreamer is a fashion simulation game developed by syn Sophia and published by Marvelous for the Nintendo Switch.
+is a fashion simulation game developed by syn Sophia and published by Marvelous for the Nintendo Switch.
 It was released in November 2023.

 Gameplay

-The player will work to become top fashion influencers by dressing up various characters to gain social media followers.
-Players also will inhabit the virtual world of Eve which is split up into four different sections called Cocoons and all follow a distinct theme.
+Players work to become top fashion influencers by dressing up various characters to gain social media followers.
+Players also inhabit the virtual world of Eve which is split up into four different sections called Cocoons and all follow a distinct theme.

 Development

 The game was developed by Japanese company syn Sophia, creators of the Style Savvy series, and published by Marvelous and its American subsidiary Xseed Games.
 It was announced at Nintendo Direct on February 9, 2023.
 The game was released for Nintendo Switch on November 3, 2023.
+The games online mode closed on March 17th, 2026.

 Reception

 TechRadar said it "nails outfit creation", but lacks structure.